openVeronica/body-extractor/README.md

 # body-extractor
-An extractor to extractor the main body of an html page.
+An extractor to extract the main body of an html page.